himanshuGaur684/Meal-Search-App__RX-Java/README.md

 5. **Filter** ensures valid queries are sent to the API.
 6. **Schedulers** manage background operations and UI updates efficiently.

+## How It Works

+1. User types in the search field.
+2. **PublishSubject captures text changes in real time**.
+3. **Debounce ensures API calls are made only after the user stops typing for a short duration**.
+4. **DistinctUntilChanged prevents duplicate API calls for the same query**.
+5. **Filter ensures only valid queries are sent to the API**.
+6. **RxJava Schedulers handle background operations and UI updates efficiently**.

 ## Installation

 1. Clone this repository: